The original purpose of the Internet

 What is Decentralisation?

-Internet Decentralisation is a concept that creates a world where services such as communication, banking, sharing information, social networking, data storage, software solutions, etc. are provided not by centralised services owned by single organisations (such as Google or Facebook), but by technology powered by individual users.
+Internet Decentralisation is a concept that will be introduced with the new and improved Web version 3.0.
+Web-version 3.0 will create a world where services such as communication, banking, sharing information, social networking, data storage, software solutions, etc. are provided not by centralised services owned by single organisations (such as Google or Facebook), but by technology powered by individual users.

-In this sense the internet becomes a “true democracy” where there will be no leaders that control what information is seen or accessed..
-Rather than putting your faith into these powerful companies, users own their own data and share a responsibility for services in a peer-to-peer distributed network.
-Information is run on servers across client side apps or on multiple federated servers.
-Users of decentralised networks own and control how their information is used and shared.
+In this sense, the internet becomes a “true democracy” where there will be no leaders that control what information is seen or accessed..
+Rather than putting your faith into these powerful companies, users own their own data and share responsibility for services in a peer-to-peer distributed network.
+Information is run on servers across client-side apps or on multiple federated servers.
+Users of a decentralised web own and control how their information is used and shared.
 Encrypted data accessed through personal private keys keeps information secure and anonymous until the user decides if and who to release it to.
 Personal information can be entered but can not be extracted.

 How does it work